stick to it: lamb chops & pie pops

 Meanwhile, preheat the oven to 375°F, and line a baking sheet with parchment paper.

-In a mixing bowl, cream the butter, then add the flour and salt.
+In a mixing bowl, cream the 1½ sticks butter, then add the ½ cup flour and ½ tsp salt.
 You kind of mush everything together until it starts forming a nice dough.
 Keep turning it over in the bowl, making sure all of the butter is combined with the flour and salt.
-Gradually add the water, while continuing to work the dough with your hands.
+Gradually add the 6-8 tbsp water, while continuing to work the dough with your hands.
 I'd recommend adding some sugar, especially if you're making this version, because it's straight pastry dough AKA not sweet at all.
 It's meant to be complemented with something sweet, like the filling.

 Roll the dough out on a flat surface, so it's about 1/8 inch thick.
 Flour the surface, and cut shapes out using a cookie cutter or a small glass (I'd recommend small ones because the pie pops get a bit heavy once they're on the stick).
 This recipe made us 20 small discs, so 10 pie pops.